aws-powertools/powertools-lambda-typescript/layers/README.md

 RUNTIME=node12.x VERSION=0.9.0 npm run test:e2e
 ```

 # How to add new region

-* activate new region in your TEST and PROD accounts
+* Activate new region in your TEST and PROD accounts
-* bootstrap a CDKToolkit stack in the new region
+* Bootstrap a CDKToolkit stack in the new region
 ```shell
  cdk bootstrap aws://AWS_ACCOUNT/NEW_REGION
 ```
-* build the layer folder from the project root directory
+* Build the layer folder from the project root directory
 ```shell
 bash ./.github/scripts/setup_tmp_layer_files.sh
 ```
-* deploy the first layer version to the new region, make sure to set the NEW_REGION in your AWS CLI configuration correctly, otherwise you will deploy to the wrong region
+* Deploy the first layer version to the new region, make sure to set the NEW_REGION in your AWS CLI configuration correctly, otherwise you will deploy to the wrong region
 ```shell
 npm run cdk -w layers -- deploy --app cdk.out --context region=NEW_REGION 'LayerPublisherStack' --require-approval never --verbose
 ```